prgbono/KC_p10_BE_Avanz_Node/README.md

 2. `npm install`
 3. Copy .env file to .env and review the config
 4. [`npm run installDB`] - Init db.
 [Optional], if you want to refresh / init the database
+5. `npm run ms_thumbnailMaker` - start thumbmailMaker microservice.
-5. `npm run dev` -> Run an http server on localhost:3000
+6. `npm start` -> Run an http server on localhost:3000

 ## API Methods